 Figure 3-1 IPython HTML head() Output [793725c03f001.png]

-Since the reputation data file lacks a header, each example code segment assigns more meaningful column names manually.
-This is a completely optional step, but it will help avoid confusion as you expand your analyses and, as we’ll see in later chapters, help build consistency across data frames if you bring in additional data sets.

 Exploring Data

-It’s now time to bring your security domain expertise into the mix to explore and discover what is interesting about the data and enable us to form good questions to ask and answer.
+Now that we have a general idea of the variables and how they look, it’s now time to bring your security domain expertise into the mix to explore and discover what is interesting about the data and enable us to form good questions to ask and answer.
 Despite having almost 260,000 records, we have many tools at our disposal to help get a feel for what it contains.

-There are some tidbits of information we know about the data even before we take a more programmatic look:
+But before we go any deeper into the data, there are some tidbits of information we know about the data and let’s recap that here:

+Reliability, Risk and “x” are integers

+IP, Type, Country, Locale and Coords are character strings

+The IP address is stored in the dotted-quad notation, not hostnames or decimal format

-each record is associated with a unique IP address, so there are 258,626 IP addresses (in this download) and we won’t be able to glean much insight from just the IP addresses contained in this file;
+Each record is associated with a unique IP address, so there are 258,626 IP addresses (in this download)

-some attempt has been made to discern the reliability of the node classification;

-some attempt has been made to discern the level of “risk” associated with each IP address;

-each IP address has been pre-geo-located for us, so we won’t have to do that if our exploration leads us down that path.
+Each IP address has been pre-geo-located into the latitude and longitude pair in the Coords field, but they are in a single field separated by a comma.
+We will have to parse that further if we want to use that field.

-A good next step perform is to take a look at a set of core descriptive statistics of all or parts of the data set.
+When we have quantitative variables (which is a fancy way to numbers representing a quantity), a good first exploratory step is to look at the basic descriptive statistics on the variables.
 These are comprised of:

-minimum and maximum values, which also gives us the range (max - min)
+minimum and maximum values, taking the difference of these will give us the range (range = max - min)

 median (the value at the middle of the data set)

-1st and 3rd quartiles (median value of the first and last halves of the data, respectively
+1st and 3rd quartiles (the 25th and 75th percentiles, or you could think of it as the median value of the first and last halves of the data, respectively)

 mean (sum of all values divided by the number of count)

-You may see the min, max, median and quartiles referred to as the five number summary of a data set, and both languages have built-in functions to calculate them, along with the mean.
+You may see the min, max, median and quartiles referred to as the five number summary of a data set (as developed by Tukey), and both languages have built-in functions to calculate them, along with the mean.
 We’ll look at the summary on our two primary numeric columns: Reliability and Risk.

 R code to look at the central tendency of Reliabilty and Risk